EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration

 \subsubsection{{Potential risks and metric outcomes}}

 Each metric in the Knowledge Graph is associated with outcomes corresponding to the research paper.
-Subsequently, these results are retrieved from the Knowledge Graph based on the final metrics list, and displayed to the user to filter, based on their relevance to the user's system description.
-Each outcome is specific to a research paper and is mapped to all the metrics associated with the research paper.
-Consequently, these outcomes are further considered while generating the Potential Evaluation Plan and the Potential UX Outcome.
+Subsequently, these results are retrieved from the Knowledge Graph based on the final metrics list and displayed to the user so that they can filter them based on relevance to the user's system description.
+Each outcome is specific to a research paper and is mapped to all metrics associated with that paper.
+Consequently, these outcomes are further considered when generating the Potential Evaluation Plan and the Potential UX Outcome.

-In addition to the recommended metric outcomes, our system generates potential risks associated with the user system, using the AIAAIC repository.
-We extract the top three incidents that have a \textit{Euclidean distance} of less than 0.5 by performing a vector-based similarity search, using \textit{FAISS}, between the user system description, and the AI system description present in the AI Incident dataset.
-Subsequently, we extract risks associated with these AI systems, and provide them along with the user system description to a LLM, to filter the most relevant risks for the system.
-The risks identified are contextualized based on the initial system description, with corresponding URLs for related incidents also available to the user.
+In addition to the recommended metric outcomes, our system generates potential risks associated with the user system using the AIAAIC repository.
+We extract the top three incidents that have a \textit{Euclidean distance} of less than 0.5 by performing a vector-based similarity search, using \textit{FAISS} between the user system description and the AI system description present in the AI Incident dataset.
+Subsequently, we extract risks associated with these AI systems, and provide them along with the user system description to a LLM to filter the most relevant risks for the system.
+The identified risks are contextualized based on the initial system description, and corresponding URLs for related incidents are also provided to the user.

-Once the metrics have been finalized by the user, along with the corresponding metric outcomes, a Potential Evaluation Plan and Potential UX Outcome is recommended to the user.
-The Potential Evaluation Plan includes detailed instructions, regarding the usage of each metric and the methods for measuring each metric, based on the user's System Description and initial evaluation plan.
-The Potential Evaluation Plan is generated by providing the system description, a list of selected metrics, the specified metric outcome, and methods used to previously evaluate the UX Metrics, to a LLM, and subsequently, prompting the LLM to generate the Potential Evaluation Plan.
-The Potential UX Outcomes are generated by considering the list of selected metrics, desired results from the metric outcomes, initial system description, and also the risks associated with the system.
+Once the metrics have been finalized by the user, along with the corresponding metric outcomes, a Potential Evaluation Plan and Potential UX Outcome are recommended to the user.
+The Potential Evaluation Plan includes detailed instructions on the usage of each metric and the methods for measuring them based on the user's system description and initial evaluation plan.
+The potential evaluation plan is generated by providing the user's system description, a list of selected metrics, the specified metric outcomes, and the methods previously used to evaluate the UX metrics to an LLM, and then prompting the LLM to generate the plan.
+The Potential UX Outcomes are generated by considering the list of selected metrics, the desired results from the metric outcomes, the initial System Description, and the risks associated with the system.